microsoft/msticpy/docs/source/extending/WritingTIAndContextProviders.rst

 See :doc:`../data_acquisition/TIProviders` for more details on use of Threat Intelligence providers.

-You can write your own provider by extending some of the MSTICPy classes:
+You can write your own provider by extending one of the MSTICPy base classes:

 - :py:class:`TIProvider <msticpy.context.tiproviders.ti_provider_base.TIProvider>`
 - :py:class:`HttpTIProvider <msticpy.context.tiproviders.ti_http_provider.HttpTIProvider>`
 - :py:class:`ContextProvider <msticpy.context.contextproviders.context_provider_base.ContextProvider>`

+The first two classes are for creating Threat Intelligence providers, the third is for a Context provider.
+Most of the content of this document is applicable to both so you should read the entire thing.
+A short section on the differences for Context providers follows this first section.

 Threat Intelligence Providers
 -----------------------------